Iceland Winter Photo Workshop

-- Mild to moderate hiking is required to reach some locations.
+- Moderate hiking is required to reach some locations.

 - Winter weather is unpredictable in Iceland.
 Warm sunshine, gale force winds, frigid temperatures, and snow are all possible - even within the same day!
 Make sure you dress appropriately.
 See the gear list further down.

 - Each day we will check the Northern Lights forecast and the latest weather.
 If conditions are not favorable, we will use the time in the evening for editing sessions and presentations.